ls807terra/TERRA-QUANT/README.md

 **Two separated enviroment should be created!**

    1. `RNAseq_quantTERRA_env` for general RNA-seq analysis.

-   2. `TelomereHunter_env` for counting telomeric-repeats read content.

-*They are separated because that telomerehunter use python2 and old version of R.*

-*The enviroment will crash if install telomerehunter with other tools.*

 **_Command line_:**

    `conda env create -n "RNAseq_quantTERRA_env" -f RNAseq_quantTERRA_env.yml`

-   `conda env create -n "TelomereHunter_env" -f TelomereHunter_env.yml`

 ### Install R packages for `RNAseq_quantTERRA_env`